The SSS salary loan works like any other: You borrow money and repay it according to an agreed-upon schedule and interest rate.

-- Over the counter – If you have time and patience to go outside, then you can obtain the PRN the old-fashioned way.
-You can proceed to the nearest SSS branch and inquire over the counter how you can get PRN for your SSS salary loan.
+- Over the counter – If you have time and patience to go outside, you can obtain the PRN the old-fashioned way.
+You can proceed to the nearest SSS branch and inquire over the counter about getting PRN for your SSS salary loan.
 Or, you can go to a self-service express terminal (SSS-ExT) at select SSS branches and get the PRN in a few clicks.

 - Via email – SSS usually issues a loan billing statement every first to the sixth day of the month and sends it to the member/employer’s registered email address.
 The sender is usually “SSS RTPL BILLING” (see the screenshot below).
 The message contains the amount you need to pay, when it’s due, and the payment reference number you need to complete the payment.

 - Via text – SSS also sends the latest billing statement along with the PRN to the member/employer’s registered mobile number every first to the sixth day of the month.
-However, based on my experience, SSS only sent one to my email address.
+However, my experience shows SSS only sent one to my email address.
 I didn’t receive any reminder from them via SMS.
 Perhaps they’re still adapting to the new system, hence the technical glitches.
 If you want to ensure SSS has your latest mobile number, here’s a handy guide to help you.

-Regular and household employers can also use all of the above methods to secure PRN for loan payments.
-However, should they need to change or update information on their Loans Collection List, they can only do so through the last option.
+Regular and household employers can also use the above methods to secure PRN for loan payments.
+However, they can only do so through the last option should they need to change or update their Loans Collection List information.

 First, employers must log in to their My.SSS account.
 Then, go to the “RTPL PRN” tab on the main menu.
 This will display all active PRN loans that are due for payment.
-Here, employers have the option to update the electronic-Loan Collection List (e-LCL) either online or offline.
+Employers can update the electronic-Loan Collection List (e-LCL) online or offline.

-- EDIT LCL – select this option if you want to update or edit the Amount to be Paid for employees included in the Loans Collection List.
+- EDIT LCL – select this option to update or edit the Amount to be Paid for employees included in the Loans Collection List.

-- ADD RECORD – choose this if there’s a new or additional employee you want to add to an existing Loans Collection List.
+- ADD RECORD – choose this if you want to add a new or additional employee to an existing Loans Collection List.

-- CREATE NEW LCL – click this if you want to pick a few employees from the existing list and put them in a partial Loans Colection List.
+- CREATE NEW LCL – click this to pick a few employees from the existing list and put them in a partial Loans Collection List.

 - DOWNLOAD LCL – employers who prefer to update the list offline can choose this option.
 It will enable them to download the list in Excel format and work on it.

-- UPLOAD LCL – select this if you want to upload the edited Loans Collection List you downloaded previously.
+- UPLOAD LCL – select this to upload the edited Loans Collection List you downloaded previously.